BitCrackers/AmongUsMenu/README.md

 13. Fake Role (adds a client-sided role such as impostor)
 14. Kill Through Walls (self-explanatory)
 15. Infinite Kill Range (allows "infinite" kill distance)
+16. Do Tasks as Impostor (self-explanatory)
+17. Show Vote Kicks (shows if anyone votekicked you below ping)

 Radar Tab / Radar:
 1. Changed the crewmate icon
-2. Added a border to the radar
+2. Added a border toggle to the radar
+3. Changed visor color to the actual visor color
+4. Added role display on visor
+5. Changed role-based to selectively show crew/imp

 Replay Tab:
 None